gmikeska/samplicity/README.md

 ## The musk.conf File

 The `musk.conf` file configures the connection to your Elements/Liquid node.
-It uses TOML syntax with three main sections:
+It uses TOML syntax with three main sections.

+> **⚠️ Note:** In production projects, `musk.conf` should be added to `.gitignore` since it contains RPC credentials.
+It is included in this repository as an example implementation to demonstrate the configuration format and required fields.
+For your own projects, use `musk.conf.example` as a template and create `musk.conf` locally.

 ### Configuration Reference